realfagskjelleren/realfagskjelleren.no/README.md

 yarn
 ```

 You need a Redis server and a PostgreSQL database running.
 Then you setup your environment-variables according to the examples.

-If you *only* want to work on the server-side you have update your Cors-origin-url to the Apollo-studio link.
+If you *only* want to work on the server-side you have update your Cors-origin-url to the Apollo-studio link in *your* `.env`.

 If development is the only concern, then the Dockerfiles can ignored.